stevemcghee/sports-sheet-to-calendar/docs/DEPLOYMENT.md

     ```
 3.  **Restart the application**:
     Stop the running `app.py` or `calendar_sync.py` script and start it again.

-### Render

-Render makes updates simple.
-If you connected your GitHub repository, Render automatically redeploys your application whenever you push changes to the configured branch (e.g., `main`).

-1.  **Commit and push your changes** to GitHub:
-    ```bash
-    git commit -am "Add new feature"
-    git push origin main
-    ```
-2. Render will detect the push, start a new build, and deploy the new version automatically.
-You can monitor the progress in your Render dashboard.

 ### Google Cloud Run